UoW-CPC/DYVERSE/Application/FaceDetection-Dummy-Client/README.md

-# Face Detection (FD) pi-Client
+# Face Detection (FD) dummy-Client
-This is the dummy client of the face detection application for Raspberry pi.
-It keep sending images from a static repository to a remote server.
+This is the dummy client of the face detection application.
+It keep sending images from a static directory to a remote server.

 ## Tested Platform
-We have tested this program on Raspberry pi.
+We have tested this program on Raspberry pi, Ubuntu and Mac os.

 ## Requirement
 - [Python](https://www.python.org/)